Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • A standard D base is not included

-The MW104 is a router that you can’t wrong with.
+The MW104 is a router that you can’t be wrong with.
 It’s not a big company that’s making this.
-So, you’re getting that personal feel that you’d miss out on buying other products.
+So, you’re getting that personal feeling that you’d miss out on buying other products.
 Even though this is the cheapest of the bunch, it makes no compromises on features or quality.

 Moreover, the device is encased inside a rubber handgrip; this gives you better handling of the device.
 The LED lights fitted on the base illuminate when the workspace gets dark, so you never have to guess while making your cuts.